umccr/infrastructure/scripts/aws_security/README.md

 ./aws-login.sh
 ```

-### 3. Disable the relevant controls
+### 3. Disable a selected security control

-To disable the AWS SecurityHub Control with the script just run the `./aws-disable-security-hub-control.sh` followed by
+To deactivate the AWS SecurityHub Control using the script, execute the command `./aws-disable-security-hub-control.sh`
-the Control Id.
+and provide the corresponding Security Control Id as an argument.
+The Security Control Id can be obtained either from the AWS
+Security Hub console or through the CLI using the command `aws securityhub list-security-control-definitions`.

 ```#!/bin/bash
-./aws-disable-security-hub-control.sh [CONTROL_ID]
+./aws-disable-security-hub-control.sh [SECURITY_CONTROL_ID]
 ```